top of page

 Parsi Mawa Cupcakes

-I guarantee you've never tasted anything like my Parsi Mawa Cake.
-Best described as an aromatic teacake, these little baked delights have a very distinctive and unique flavour making them a beloved traditional Parsi treat that is truly oh-so-moreish!
+Mawa Cake is an aromatic teacake with a distinctive and unique flavour that makes them a truly beloved traditional Parsi treat that is fragrant, flavourful and oh-so-moreish!

 Parsi Mawa Cake | Eat In Style by Feritta

-I guarantee you've never tasted anything like this Parsi Mawa Cake before.
-Best described as an aromatic teacake, these little baked delights have a very distinctive and unique flavor making them a beloved traditional Parsi treat that is truly oh-so-moreish!
-It is a filled with mawa (I'll explain what that is in a moment) and exotic spices!
-Despite it's reputation, with a few hacks it is very easy to make, comes out wonderfully moist, and makes a decadent tea-time snack!
+Beloved by Parsis around the world, this cake is truly oh-so-moreish!
+It is filled with mawa (I'll explain what that is in a moment) and exotic spices!
+With a few clever hacks this cake comes out wonderfully moist and makes a decadent tea-time treat!

-Although not a traditional ingredient, I used spelt flour for this recipe as it is an ancient grain that is, more natural, less processed and kinder on the digestive system while maintaining the flavor and texture wonderfully!
+Although not a traditional ingredient, I used organic spelt flour for this recipe as it is an ancient grain that is, more natural and kinder on the digestive system while maintaining the flavor and texture wonderfully!
 If you can’t get spelt flour traditional plain/all-purpose flour/maida is fine.

-I also like to add a touch of clove, again it is not normally added but I think this subtle ingredient just adds that little bit "something special" to the end result.
+I also like to add a touch of ground clove to these little morsels of joy and while this is not normally added, I think the subtle use of this ingredient adds that little bit of "something special" to the end result.

-So…the secret ingredient to these treasures is an ingredient called mawa I mentioned earlier.
+So…the secret to these treasures is an ingredient called mawa.
 In India, Mawa also known as mava or khoya is made by boiling down milk over many hours until it resembles something like a loose cottage cheese.
-Now in India mawa is readily available but for some of us mawa isn't readily availabe and I don’t have hours to stand by the stove to make my own, so Mum taught me a fantastic hack that allows you to make these in a fraction of the time by using readily available thickened cream (thank you Mum)!
-Because it is already partially thickened it cuts the cooking time down dramatically compared to what it would normally take and it creates the same amazing flavor – it’s a total win-win!
+While mawa is readily available in India, overseas mawa may not be readily available and who has hours to stand by the stove to make their own?

 Parsi Mawa Cake | Eat In Style by Feritta